Student-centric advice and objective recommendations

 The refund money can come in the form of a check, direct deposit, or credit to your school account.
 Student loan refunds are disbursed every semester, usually after the school’s add/drop period.

-What to do with a refund check
+What to do with unused student loan money

 See also: What to do with a student loan refund check